 - The cost of critical illness insurance depends on your age and the likelihood you’ll be diagnosed with such an illness; as such, prices typically increase as you get older.

 - People may not consider buying critical illness insurance until a family member experiences a serious illness, but such an event could actually make getting coverage more difficult.

 Want to learn more about critical illness insurance?
 A financial security advisor with Freedom 55 Financial can provide you with additional information about critical illness insurance and how it can benefit you and your family.

 1 “Critical illness insurance thought leadership research: A summary of findings, Sept.
 14, 2015,” report commissioned by Great-West Life, London Life and Canada Life™ and conducted by Head Research.

-3 Together, these two issues account for roughly 350,000 hospitalizations each year. “ Opens in a new window Opens in a new window2014 Report on the Health of Canadians Opens in a new window,” Heart & Stroke Foundation.
+3 Together, these two issues account for roughly 350,000 hospitalizations each year. “ Opens a new website in a new window Opens a new website in a new window2014 Report on the Health of Canadians Opens a new website in a new window,” Heart & Stroke Foundation.

-4 Arti Patel, “Cancer Statistics in Canada: Rates, Deaths Fall but Skin Cancer on the Rise, Report Finds Opens in a new window,” The Huffington Post Canada, May 28, 2014.
+4 Arti Patel, “Cancer Statistics in Canada: Rates, Deaths Fall but Skin Cancer on the Rise, Report Finds Opens a new website in a new window,” The Huffington Post Canada, May 28, 2014.